Gucci Mane: Pursuing music: 2001–2005

 After heading to New York in search of a distribution deal and returning home empty, he was introduced to Big Cat, the head of Big Cat Records.
-Ultimately deciding to form an alliance with the label that brought Khia to prominence, Davis released the song "Black Tee", a response to Dem Franchize Boyz hit record, "White Tee", as well as a collaboration with fellow rising local rapper Young Jeezy with "So Icy."
+Ultimately deciding to form an alliance with the label that brought Khia to prominence, Davis released the song "Black Tee", a response to the Dem Franchize Boyz hit record, "White Tee", as well as a collaboration with fellow rising local rapper Young Jeezy with "So Icy."
 Securing a distribution deal with Tommy Boy Records, Davis continued to work the underground while preparing for the release of his debut album.

 Career

 2005–2006: Trap House and Hard to Kill

 In 2005, Davis released his independent debut album entitled Trap House, which featured the single "Icy" with Young Jeezy.
 Disputes over the rights to this single caused a rift between the two artists.
 Trap House was considered a success for an independent artist.
 The album crept into the Top 20 of the Billboard R&B/Hip-Hop Albums charts and landed at the top spot on the Billboard Heatseekers Album chart.
 Guest appearances include Bun B, Killer Mike, Lil Scrappy, Jody Breeze and Khujo of Goodie Mobb.
 Hard to Kill followed in 2006.
 It included the hit single "Freaky Gurl", which peaked at number 12 on the Hot Rap Tracks, number 19 on the Hot R&B/Hip-Hop Songs, and at number 62 on the Billboard Hot 100.
-He also shot videos for the tracks "Street Nigazzz" and "Pillz."
+He also shot videos for the tracks "Street Nigazzz" and "Pillz".

+In 2006, Davis released the mixtape Chicken Talk, beginning a series of mixtapes in the late 2000s.
+Chicken Talk has come to be recognized as one of hip-hop's best albums by outlets such as Pitchfork and Rolling Stone Australia.